-Appendix D: The Independent Doctors Role with Case Studies
+Appendix D: The Independent Doctors' Role with Case Studies

-The Independent Doctor has considerable knowledge of the way individual medical conditions effect people in the workplace.
-His role is to apply this knowledge to the specific medical information provided by the employee's consultant and GP AND the information provided by the employer about the job and then decide what the employment prospects of an average person in those circumstances would be.
-The more complete information he has about the job the better the decision will be.
+An Independent Doctor has considerable knowledge of the way individual medical conditions effect people in the workplace.
+Their role is to apply this knowledge to the specific medical information provided by the member's consultant and GP AND the information provided by the employer about the job and then decide what the employment prospects of an average person in those circumstances would be.
+The more complete information the Independent Doctor has about the job, the better their opinion and the employer's decision will be.

-He then uses these average prospects and compares them with the criteria given to him by the LGPS regulations.
-Key to decisions 1 & 2 is the definition of permanent incapability, in particular that the target date is normal pension age 65 and that a balance of probabilities test has to be applied.
+The Independent Doctor uses these average prospects and compares them with the criteria set out in the LGPS regulations.
+Key to decisions 1 & 2 is the definition of permanent incapability, in particular that the target date is normal pension age, i.e. the individual's state pension age or age 65 if later, and that a balance of probabilities test has to be applied.

-For example, if 90% of people with a particular condition would recover within 10 years but only 30% recover within five years a 55 year old would not meet the criteria (because, 90% of people would be fit enough to do his job again by age 65, if that were the member's normal pension age) but a 60 year old might (because, 70% of people would not be fit enough to do his job again by age 65 if that were the member's normal pension age).
+For example, if 90% of people with a particular condition would recover within 10 years but only 30% recover within five years a 55 year old whose State Pension Age is 65 would not meet the criteria (because, 90% of people would be fit enough to do his job again by age 65) but a 60 year old whose State Pension Age is 65 might (because, 70% of people would not be fit enough to do his job again by age 65).